Let’s meet in person!

 Smart Medical Devices

 Patients suffering from chronic diseases such as diabetes, asthma, or hypertension can enjoy the benefit of IoT in healthcare through wearable devices that monitor corresponding health metrics.
-These devices, ranging from fitness trackers and smartwatches to temperature and smart blood pressure monitors, collect essential data such as oxygen levels, blood pressure, and heart rate.
+These monitoring devices, from fitness trackers and smartwatches to temperature and smart blood pressure monitors, collect patient data such as oxygen levels, blood pressure, and heart rate.
 This information offers insights into how lifestyle impacts their condition, helping individuals make healthier choices.
 Upon detecting irregular health indicators, wearables alert users to potential problems and recommend how to deal with them.

 Smart Medical Devices